petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 ## Operations and Conjunctions

-Several types of information can be collected by the user segment interface.
+Several types of information can be collected by the User Segment interface.
 Some data is entered in text boxes, while others use selectors to select specific criteria or tools like a date picker.
 Some fields use an operator, which, depending on the specific context lets you select the relationship between the user or agent data and the criteria.

 * *equals*